 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript Х
+D5 High school transcript Χ

-D5 College transcript(s) Х
+D5 College transcript(s) Χ

-D5 Essay or personal statement х
+D5 Essay or personal statement Х

 D5 Interview Х

-D5 Standardized test scores Х
+D5 Standardized test scores X

-D5 Statement of good standing from prior institution(s) х
+D5 Statement of good standing from prior institution(s) Х

-D6 If a minimum high school grad transfer applicants, specify (on required of ]

-דס If a minimum college grade no int average is reg uired of transfer ]

-applicants, specify (on a 4.0 scale):

-D8 List any other application requirements specific to transfer applicants:

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall 4/1 5/15 6/1

-D9 Winter

-D9 Spring 11/1 12/15 1/2

-D9 Summer

-1

-D10 ·r · · · Yes No -

-D10 Does an open admission policy , if reported, appl y to transfer

-students?

-D11 Describe additional requirement ate for transfor ac Imission if applic abla: Eithar tha SA rod of all transfor

-DII applicants, except those transf an of Act is requi

-infunity conege.

-Transfer Credit Policies

-D12 Report the lowest grade earne d for any course t hat may be

-transferred for credit: с

-C

-D13 Number Unit Type ]

-D13 Maximum number of credits o r courses that ma y be transferred 64

-from a two-year institution: 64 credits

--

-D14 Number Unit Type

-D14 Maximum number of credits o r courses that ma y be transferred 64 credits

-from a four-year institution: 0-1 creates

-,

-D15 Minimum number of credits th complete at

-your institution to earn an asso ciate degree:

-D16 Minimum number of credits th complete at C 1

-your institution to earn a bach elor's degree: 64

-D17 Describe other transfer credit olicios: Coursos must ha takan at an accredited inst itution by college faculty on a

-017 college campus, with other deg -

-uises are not det

-transfer credit.
-Grades earned are not calculated into the student's GPA.
+Common Data Set 2015-2016

+D6 If a minimum high school grade · - required of transfer applicants, specify (on a 4.0 scale): D7 If a minimum college grade poi applicants, specify (on a 4.0 sca uired of transfer D8 List any other application requ irements specific to transfer applic cants: D9 List application priority, closing reviewed on a continuous or ro • • plications are D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission D9 Fall - 4/1 5/15 6/1 - D9 Winter D9 Spring 11/1 12/15 1/1 D9 Summer

+D10 Yes No D10 Does an open admission policy , if reported, app ly to transfer students?
+D11 Describe additional requirement nts for transfer a dmission if applic ahla: Fithar tha S/ AT or ACT is rea uired of all D 11 transfer applicants, except tho ar or Acristed uned of an transfer applicants, except the se transferring in oni a communicy conege.
+Transfer Credit Policies D12 Report the lowest grade earne d for any course t that may be transferred for credit: , , , С D13 Number Unit Type D13 Maximum number of credits or courses that ma y be transferred 64 credits from a two-year institution: 04 credits

+D14 Number Unit Type D14 Maximum number of credits or r courses that ma y be transferred 64 credits from a four-year institution: D15 Naining was a complete the - t tue wefe we we well D15 Minimum number of credits th . complete at your institution to earn an asso ciate degree: D16 Minimum number of credits that transfers must complete at DIO your institution to earn a bach . complete at 64 I your motitution to carr a batti LIOI 3 GEGICE. .
+D17 Describe other transfer credit p oolicies: Courses must be taken at an accredited inst itution by colle ge faculty on a college campus, with other deg transfer credit.
+Grades earned